beny23/myblog/content/posts/advent_of_code_2021_day_15.md

 # Conclusion

 I loved this puzzle, as it meant having to reach further into the algorithm toolbox and pure intuition was not good enough.
-I found it really interesting optimising the second part to ensure that I my algorithm implementation was as good as the algorithm itself...
+I found it really interesting optimising the second part to ensure that my algorithm implementation was as good as the algorithm itself...